 Kathryn Sikkink and Helen Clapp

-This article examines whether the Global North uses feminist foreign policies (FFPs) to impose their values on the Global South.
-Using their global data set of transitional justice mechanismsthat countries with FFPs do not impose gender-attentive transitional justice on other countries.
+This article examines whether the Global North uses feminist foreign policies (FFPs) to impose their values on the Global South and if such policies can enhance gender justice Using evidence from their new global data set of transitional justice mechanisms, the authors argue that countries with FFPs do not impose gender-attentive transitional justice on other countries.
 Rather, FFPs should be viewed both as an expression of a commitment to internal gender-attentive policies and a willingness to support and fund these policies abroad.

-Since Sweden adopted a feminist foreign policy in 2014, Argentina, Chile, Colombia, France, Germany, Libya, Luxembourg, Mexico, the Netherlands, Scotland, Spain, and Slovenia have .
-The inclusion of both Latin American and African countries in this group demonstrates that feminist foreign policy (FFP) is no longer a phenomenon unique to the Global North However, some still worry that such policies could reinforce dominant global hierarchies.
+Since Sweden adopted a feminist foreign policy in 2014, Argentina, Canada, Chile, Colombia, France, Germany, Libya, Luxembourg, Mexico, the Netherlands, Scotland, Spain, and Slovenia have followed suit.
+The inclusion of both Latin American and African countries in this group demonstrates that feminist foreign policy (FFP) is no longer a phenomenon unique to the Global North.
+However, some still worry that such policies could reinforce dominant global hierarchies.
 Such worries are mistaken because FFPs do not impose policies on the Global South.
-Rather, the inter-state diffusion of feminist ideas and countries’ domestic political forces result in gender-attentive transitional justice (TJ).
+Rather, the inter-state diffusion of feminist ideas and countries’ domestic political forces result in gender-attentive transitional justice .
+Transitional justice (TJ) refers to efforts to reckon with past human rights violations, and can include prosecutions of state officials, truth commissions, and reparations for victims, among other mechanisms.

 While countries have increasingly adopted FFPs, there is no agreed-upon definition.
 Since FFPs are self-declared, they differ from country to country.
 However, UN Women tracks countries with FFPs and convenes an “FFP+” group of nineteen Member States who have either adopted a FFP or “committed to the advancement of gender equality through their multilateral engagement.”
 Canada, for example, takes a feminist approach primarily in relation to international assistance, focusing on increasing female participation in conflict prevention, ending impunity for sexual and gender-based violence, and improving access to sexual and reproductive health services in humanitarian contexts.
-Canada also promises that its FFP will be “evidence-based and accountable” Germany, meanwhile, pledged to double its foreign aid geared toward gender equality.
+Canada also promises that its FFP will be “evidence-based and accountable” by making a commitment to invest in “policy research, better data collection and evaluation for gender equality.”
+Germany, meanwhile, pledged to double its foreign aid geared toward gender equality.
 Colombia similarly intends to promote gender equality, female empowerment, and increased female political participation.

 We explore the ways in which countries with FFPs have incorporated gender into their TJ efforts or supported gender-attentive TJ in other countries using our data coded as part of the Transitional Justice Evaluation Team.
-We define gender as socially constructed roles, status, and identities of girls, women, boys, men, and gender-diverse people in society.
+We define gender as the socially constructed roles, status, and identities of girls, women, boys, men, and gender-diverse people in society.
 Although from 1970 to 1990, TJ practices largely did not consider gender, attention to gender has since increased.
 We focus on two key TJ mechanisms: reparations policies and truth commissions.
 A truth commission (TC) is a formal, state-sanctioned, temporary body that investigates patterns of past human rights abuses.
 A gender-attentive TC may investigate a pattern of sexual and gender-based violence, consult representatives of women’s or LGBTQI+ advocacy groups, or recommend a reform to address a gender-based violation or inequality.
 A reparations policy provides victims with compensation, restitution, and/or rehabilitation for human rights violations suffered.
 TCs began to incorporate gender in the early 1990s, and the first gender-attentive reparations policies appeared in the late 1990s.
 A gender-attentive reparations policy provides reparations to victims of sexual- and gender-based violations, including LGBTQI+ victims who were targeted due to their sexual or gender identity.

 Domestic politics produce feminist foreign policies and gender-attentive transitional justice